vboughner/bixby-capsule-with-aws/docs/06-capsule-creation.md

   <img src="capsule-config-6.png" width="600" title="Capsule Config 6" />
 </p>

-- remember to `Apply` the changes, when you are finished it should look like this:
+- remember to `Save & Apply` the changes, when you are finished it should look like this:

 <p align="center">
   <img src="capsule-config-7.png" width="600" title="Capsule Config 7" />